tdownie0/music-theor-ease/topics/Fundamentals/ch2.md

 ['B', 'o', 'b', 'a', '\0']
 ```

-The "\0" is actually called the null character in C. It uses this to know when to stop for many
+The `\0` is actually called the null character in C. It uses this to know when to stop for many
 calculations and functions.
 Another interesting thing to point out since we're here, is the letters are
-written with single quotes here in C. For example the 'B'.
-In this case 'B' is actually called a "char"
+written with single quotes here in C. For example the `'B'`.
+In this case `'B'` is actually called a `char`
 (short for character), since it is a single letter.
 Strings are made up of an array of chars.

 In many modern languages I doubt you will encounter a string represented as an array in this manner.